sidechained/TrainingTheBeagle/Tutorials/_essential/osc.md

 `$ cd TrainingTheBeagle/Tutorials/`
 * Copy the oscExamples folder into your beaglebone's home folder as follows (replacing 192.168.2.14 with the IP of your own beagle, and entering your password as prompted)
 `$ scp -r oscExamples debian@192.168.2.14:/home/debian`
-* Log into the beaglebone
-* (again replacing 192.168.2.14 with the IP of your own beagle, and entering your password as prompted)
+* Log into the beaglebone (again replacing 192.168.2.14 with the IP of your own beagle, and entering your password as prompted)
 `$ ssh debian@192.168.2.14`
 * Start the SuperCollider code for receiving OSC messages
 `$ sclang oscExamples/osc_receive.scd`
 * You should now see the message "Waiting for /oscTest message from Python"
 * Open another terminal window so that it is visible
-* Log into to the beaglebone again from this window (this will allow us to run and see the output of two concurrent processing i.e. sending and receiving)
-* (again, replace 192.168.2.14 with the IP of your own beagle, and entering your password as prompted)
+* Log into to the beaglebone again from this window (this will allow us to run and see the output of two concurrent processing i.e. sending and receiving).
+Again, replace 192.168.2.14 with the IP of your board, and enter your password as prompted
 `$ ssh debian@192.168.2.14`
 * Run the Python code for sending an OSC message
 `$ sudo python oscExamples/osc_sendOnce.py`